-The Atlantic Council’s Cyber Statecraft Initiative seeks a strong analyst and manager with a team-oriented approach for a role as a Deputy Director of the Atlantic Council’s Cyber Statecraft Initiative alongside the current Deputy Director and Director.
-The candidate will manage a portfolio of work and several members of the team.
-The candidate will help determine the direction of the Initiative’s research agenda and carry out analysis and external engagement in conjunction with others, focusing on the security of digital systems, especially open source and software supply chains and cloud computing and/or cyber safety in energy, maritime, and aerospace infrastructure.
-A competitive candidate will help push the quality and creativity of the Initiative’s work across both IT and OT topics, including blending real-world geopolitical challenges with technical understanding more effectively.
-Aptitude toward, and appetite to grow into, a strong management role is required.
-Those interested in only independent research will likely not be an optimal match for this role.
+The Atlantic Council’s Cyber Statecraft Initiative seeks a strong analyst with a team-oriented approach for a role as an Associate Director with the Atlantic Council’s Cyber Statecraft Initiative.
+The candidate will directly shape a portfolio of work and collaborate closely with other members of the team.
+The candidate will help determine the direction of the Initiative’s research agenda and carry out analysis and external engagement, focusing on the cybersecurity of digital systems, especially open source and software supply chains and cloud computing.
+A competitive candidate will help elevate the quality and creativity of the Initiative’s work in cybersecurity, including blending real-world geopolitical challenges with technical understanding more effectively.
+An appetite to grow into a management role is a plus, but previous management experience is not required.

-The candidate will work with the Director and current Deputy Director to closely manage the team as it grows, including providing substantive, methodological, and professional development feedback to staff.
-This position is housed in Washington, DC with the option for full-time remote work in the United States.
+The candidate will provide substantive and professional feedback to Cyber Statecraft Initiative staff.
+This position is housed in Washington, DC, with the option for full-time remote work in the United States.

 Veterans (enlisted and commissioned) are encouraged to apply.

-- Writing, editing, and technically informed cyber policy research.
+- Writing, editing, and guiding cyber policy research which is technically informed.

-- Create impactful arguments or new knowledge on the geopolitical aspects and context of cyber policy, fostering trust with public sector staff and officials in a variety of environments.
+- Create impactful arguments on the geopolitical aspects and context of cyber policy, fostering trust with public sector officials in a variety of environments.

 - Collaborate across the team in targeted fundraising activities and business development, grounded in financial management experience.

-- Thrive in communicating complex ideas to and building networks with other industry analysts.
+- Communicate complex cybersecurity ideas to industry peers and policymakers while building networks with other analysts and stakeholders.

-- Minimum 7-10 years of professional experience in cybersecurity (research, policy analysis, etc.)
+- Seeking 3-5 years of professional experience in cybersecurity (research, policy analysis, etc.)

 - Curiosity and motivation to explore issues of cyber policy, technology, computer science, and national security, with some familiarity with policy and strategy perspectives on challenges in cyberspace.